 Date of Authorship for this Version

 McDougal, Myres S. and Feliciano, Florentino P., "The Initiation of Coercion: A Multitemporal Analysis" (1958).
 Faculty Scholarship Series.
-Paper 2616.
+2616.